| EDITORIAL

 To build up a wide base of support in the community

-would take a lot of hard work but is could be done � emphasising
+would take a lot of hard work but is could be done �

-matches better (Tranmere�s huge adverts in The Chronicle
+advertising matches better (Tranmere�s huge adverts

-shame us).
-Extending the facilities � Northampton�s
+in The Chronicle shame us).
+Extending the facilities

-Sixfields Ground includes a restaurant for pre-match
+� Northampton�s Sixfields Ground includes a restaurant

-selling points.
+are potential selling points.

 GIVE THE FANS A SAY